mdn/content/files/en-us/mozilla/add-ons/webextensions/api/webrequest/streamfilter/ondata/index.md

 {{AddonSidebar()}}

 An event handler called repeatedly when response data is available.
-The handler is passed an [`event` interface object](/en-US/docs/web/api/event).
-However, the only reliable content in that object is the `data` property, which includes a chunk of the response data as an {{jsxref("ArrayBuffer")}}.
+The handler is passed an [`Event` object](/en-US/docs/web/api/event) with a `data` property, which includes a chunk of the response data as an {{jsxref("ArrayBuffer")}}.

 To decode the data, use either {{domxref("TextDecoder")}} or {{domxref("Blob")}}.